TcMenu/tcLibraryDev/cmakeProject/README.md

 ## How to use these libraries

+CMake Variable `USE_LOCAL_LIBRARIES` defines if you want to check out libraries manually into the `lib` directory (I.E. you want to manage the library repos yourself.
+If this is not set, they will be pulled automatically.

 Here are the links to the libraries needed in the lib directory

 * https://github.com/TcMenu/TaskManagerIO